hodges96/ECE4424Final/index.md

 | GradientBoosting | 0.738     | 0.713      |
 | Random Forest    | 0.708     | 0.688      |

-**Table 2: Original and Reproduced Accuracies using Compiled Dataset against only AF**
+**Table 2: Original and Reproduced Model Accuracies using New Dataset**

 ### Applying Different Classifiers